ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 Bob wants the latest email addresses for all customers and so wants to access the Person table.
 He emails an AWS administrator at his company and asks for access.

-TOOD GITHUB
+Emailing is the first thing you should change when implementing access governance at your company.
+Emails are hard to audit and easy to delete.
+As the administrator, you should email Bob back and request that he logs a GitHub issue with his request.
+When you have given him access you can mark the issue as closed.
+This provides a time-stamped searchable audit history of access.

-The administrator then logs in to the console and does the following:
+The administrator (you) logs in to the AWS web console and gives Bob permission to assume the `reader` role:

-- Browse to "Users".
-- Click "bob".
-- In the "Permissions" tab, click "Add permissions" — "Create inline policy".
+- Browse to "Users" — "bob" — "Permissions" — "Add permissions" — "Create inline policy".
 - Select "JSON".
 - Copy and paste the policy below, replacing `<ACCOUNT-ID>` with your account number (found under your name at the very top right of the window).
   ```json